homieiot/homie-esp8266/docs/advanced-usage/input-handlers.md

 !!! warning
-    Homie uses [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) for network communication that make uses of asynchronous from the ESP8266 framework for incoming network packets.
+    Homie uses [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) for network communication that make uses of asynchronous callback from the ESP8266 framework for incoming network packets.
 Thus the input handler runs in a different task than the `loopHandler()`.
 So keep in mind that the network task may interrupt your loop at any time.